-If you are planning to build, install or upgrade your radio communications network, make life easier by getting Kordia to help you achieve compliance to meet your Australian Communications and Media Authority (ACMA) licensing obligations.
+If you are planning to build, install or upgrade your radio communications network, our ACMA-accredited Kordia engineers can help you achieve compliance to meet your Australian Communications and Media Authority (ACMA) licensing obligations.

-ACMA has engaged Kordia to provide submissions on a range of topics and we participate in their working groups to deliver feedback on technical and information papers before their general release.
-Given Kordia’s depth of knowledge and relationship with the ACMA, we are able to simplify and expedite a potentially lengthy compliance process.
+ACMA engages Kordia to provide submissions on a range of topics and we also participate in their working groups to deliver feedback on technical and information papers before their general release.
+Given Kordia’s depth of knowledge and relationship with ACMA, we are skilled in helping customers simplify and help with what can be a lengthy compliance process.

-Our ACMA-accredited engineers are highly experienced in providing solutions to meet all technical and regulatory requirements.
-We can provide high-level designs through to Frequency Assignment Certificates in relation to Apparatus Licences and Interference Impact (and related) Certificates for Spectrum Licences.
+Our ACMA-accredited engineers provide licensing and device registration services for a number of our telecommunications customers and can help create high-level designs through to Frequency Assignment Certificates in relation to Apparatus Licences and Interference Impact (and related) Certificates for Spectrum Licences.

-We can provide solutions to cover all radio technologies across mobile, fixed, maritime, telecommunications, WiMAX/wireless broadband, and terrestrial and satellite broadcasters.
+We also provide solutions to cover all radio technologies across mobile, fixed, maritime, telecommunications, wireless broadband, and terrestrial and satellite broadcasters.

 Section 263 of the Radiocommunications Act 1992 (the Act) provides for the Australian Communications and Media Authority (ACMA) to accredit persons to perform certain activities related to the use of the radiofrequency spectrum.